Rory: Boy name or girl name?

 Those 41 baby girls in 1947 made Rory the top debut name for baby girls that year.

 So what happened in 1947?
 The movie Stallion Road, starring actress Alexis Smith as rancher Rory Teller.
-(Also starring future president Ronald Reagan, who would have celebrated his 100th birthday just a few days ago.)
-You can check out the original Stallion Road trailer at Turner Classic Movies.
+(It also starred future president Ronald Reagan.)

 (Interestingly, in the book Stallion Road, on which the movie was based, the lady rancher was named Fleace Teller.
 The screenplay was written by William Faulkner — he might have been the one to change it.)